peachpiecompiler/peachpie-docs/docs/scenarios/beginner/using-package.md

 > Note: definitely choose a more specific name for your library.
 A fully namespaced name separated with dots is a common way of naming packages.

-## Using library
+## Using the library

-Once the library is referenced, either as a ProjectReference or PackgeReference, it's public classes and methods become available to the client's C# code.
+Once the library is referenced, either as a ProjectReference or PackgeReference, its public classes and methods become available to the client's C# code.

 ```c#
 static void Main(string[] args)